The Best Car Insurance in Wisconsin for 2022

 Wisconsin drivers with a bad driving record can get an auto insurance policy from Erie at an average of $944 yearly.
 This provider has the highest ratings for customer satisfaction and offers the best balance of affordability and quality service.

-Erie policyholders can get reimbursed for travel or rental car expenses incurred while their car is in the shop.
-This policy also has new car replacement coverage that will reimburse you with the newest model year if your new car is totaled, if your car is less than two years old.
+- Auto Security: Erie has new car replacement coverage that will reimburse you with the newest model year if your new car is totaled if your car is less than two years old.

 Best Car Insurance in Wisconsin for a Military Background